Why do the Oscars still separate acting categories by ‘actor’ and ‘actress’?

 It wouldn’t be unheard of for the Oscars to do something similar.
 In 2016, following the #OscarsSoWhite controversy, the Academy’s board of governors voted to institute several new policies, including the addition of new seats to “immediately increase diversity” and a years-long recruitment process to ultimately double the number of diverse and female members.

-In 2020, the Academy also announced new inclusion standards for Best Picture eligibility, requiring nominees to have met a certain number of diversity standards.
+In 2020, the Academy also announced new inclusion standards for Best Picture eligibility, which will require potential nominees to meet a certain number of diversity standards.
 The policy, however, won’t take effect until the 96th Oscars in 2024.

 Judging by the time it takes to implement these initiatives, switching to gender-neutral categories could take quite a while.